beala/tdns/README.md

 ###Introduction###
-tdns is a threaded DNS lookup utility.
+multi-lookup is a threaded DNS lookup utility.

 ###Compilation###
 ```
     % make
 ```
-The binary will be named `tdns`.
+The binary will be named `multi-lookup`.

 ###Usage###
 ```
-    % tdns INPUT_FILE [INPUT_FILE [...]]
+    % multi-lookup INPUT_FILE [INPUT_FILE [...]]
 OUTPUT_FILE
 ```
 The input files are text files with one domain per line.
-Blank lines are ignored. tdns will then write the domain names and IP addresses associated with those domains to the output file.
+Blank lines are ignored. multi-lookup will then write the domain names and IP addresses associated with those domains to the output file.

 ###Example###
 Input file: